 The BIRCWH grant at UCSOM focuses on three interrelated areas affecting women's health across the life span from preconception to aging.

 - Pregnancy, fetal programming, and lactation

 - Aging, cardiovascular (CV) disease, diabetes and obesity

 These are fields in which the UCSOM has strong interdisciplinary research programs, extending from molecular research into the basic mechanisms of disease through clinical studies to epidemiological analyses of etiology and outcomes.

-To date five accomplished young researchers, at the UCSOM, are doing exciting research in key aspects of women’s health through the BIRCWH program.
+To date, five accomplished young researchers, at the UCSOM, are doing exciting research in key aspects of women’s health through the BIRCWH program (and four have graduated from the program).
 The progress they have made since entering the program is excellent.
 Thus far, the group has presented 9 abstracts at national meetings, published 18 articles, and 4 book chapters.
 We also have a thorough and productive mentoring structure and interactions with other K12 programs that work on career development from additional viewpoints.
 As a result of the Colorado BIRCWH, there are exciting and transformative developments occurring in interdisciplinary mentoring in women’s health.

 Letter From The Director